How do I get sensible advice?

 it, not fix anything.
 I just ask them if they find it hard getting to sleep, knowing they've

-got to go to work trying to scam people the next day - they soon go away.
+got to go to work trying to scam people again the next day - they soon hang up.

 Another increasingly common problem is where people fall victim to ransomware.
 Once